Alimony Attorney in Charlotte

 Under North Carolina law, once an alimony award is issued via Court Order, alimony may be modified or terminated at any time, based upon a motion to the Court and a showing of changed circumstances.
 The most common example is the cohabitation or remarriage of the supporting spouse.
 If a supporting spouse is receiving alimony and cohabitates, as defined by statute, or remarriage, the alimony award can be terminated.

-Please contact the analimony attorney here at Miller Bowles to determine whether you are entitled to an award of alimony, if you may be required to pay alimony, or if you would like to modify or cancel your alimony payments.
+Contact a Charllote alimony attorney here at Miller Bowles to determine whether you are entitled to an award of alimony, if you may be required to pay alimony, or if you would like to modify or cancel your alimony payments.
+We can be reached at (704) 810-1400.